This is the searchbox for the COCC website

 Provides opportunity to complete a culminating project representing the skills developed during second year of the Manufacturing Machining Technician AAS.
 Prerequisites: MFG 259, MFG 260, MFG 261.

 Credits: 4Hours per WeekLecture: Lab: 12

 Provides experience in which students apply previous classroom learning in an occupational setting.
 Credits depend on the number of hours worked.
 P/NP grading.
 Prerequisites: Instructor approval.
 Recommended preparation: MFG 100.

 Credits: 1 to 4Hours per WeekLecture: Lab: 12

 Includes GTAW butt joint weldments with mild steel and stainless steel sheet along with mild steel and aluminum plate in various positions.
 Prerequisites: MFG 107.

 Includes FCAW butt welding of mild steel plate in all positions with and without backing as well as various configurations and progressions.
 Prerequisites: MFG 107.

 Develop rhetorical reading, thinking, and writing skills as tools for success in reading and writing college level texts.
 Develop an understanding and basic fluency with key rhetorical concepts, such as audience and purpose, for both reading and writing.
 Evaluate their reading and writing as processes in order to examine and develop their own practice.
 Employ MLA conventions for format and citations in writing.
 Produce at least 2,000 words of revised, final draft copy, including at least one thesis-driven, minimum 1,000-word academic essay.
 P/NP grading.
-Recommended preparation: WR 060 or minimum placement into WR 065.
+Recommended preparation: WR 060 or minimum placement Wr/Comm Level 5.